aadityarock2000/data-512-project/README.md

 ## Outputs

 The analysis for now has led into 2 parts
-1. Creating a basic smoke impact model and comparing that with the AQI data from EPA
+1. Creating a basic smoke impact model and comparing that with the AQI data from EPA.
+This can be viewed at the end of `src/Building Smoke estimates.ipynb` notebook.
-2. Creating basic visuals like the following:
+2. Creating visuals for the questions asked at the top of this document.